nickcoutsos/keymap-editor/README.md

   least enough to get started with the editor.
 * **Rotary encoders**, but I don't have a plan for a clean UI design
 * **Behaviour configuration** to make things like homerow mods possible
+* **Keymap diagram export** I'd like to be able to reference keymap diagrams in the repository's `README.md` and have the editor update those diagrams upon comitting the changes.
+I'm searching for efficient ways to reuse the React components to generate SVG data instead but its tricky.

 #### What else?